blinxjs/blinx-docs/modules.md

 ```
 // in above "render" lifecycle method,
-// we can see usage of few properties like: getUniqueId, instanceConfig
+// we can see usage of few properties like getUniqueId
 // Blinx adds these properties over the module's context while creating

-getUniqueId
-getCSSSelector
-getInstanceConfig
-getModuleContainer
-createChildInstance
-modulePlaceholders
-getAllSubscriptions
+// which can be accessed over module's context.

+this.getUniqueId();
+this.getCSSSelector();
+this.getInstanceConfig();
+this.getModuleContainer();
+this.createChildInstance();
+this.modulePlaceholders();
+this.getAllSubscriptions();

+// All of these are explained in more detail later.
 ```

 ## Lifecycle